RandyKnapp/ValheimMods/EquipmentAndQuickSlots/README.md

 Copy EquipmentAndQuickSlots.dll into the BepInEx/plugins folder

 ### Changelist:
-- 1.0.3
+  * 1.0.3
-  - Integrated fix for larger containers (this mod was not allowing the same row to be used in containers as it uses in the Inventory)
+    * Integrated fix for larger containers (this mod was not allowing the same row to be used in containers as it uses in the Inventory)
-- 1.0.4
+  * 1.0.4
-  - Fixed issue where gamepad could not use quick slots
+    * Fixed issue where gamepad could not use quick slots
+  * 1.0.5
+    * Fixed issue where the previous fix broke the #8 hotkey...